 Ingestion is a method preferred by many who don’t like smoking CBD or using it sublingually.
 It sends the CBD through the digestive tract.
 There, the liver breaks it down and sends it to the bloodstream.
 The most popular products for this method are gummies, chocolates, candies, tea, and coffee.
 Although this method can take anywhere from 60 to 90 minutes on average.
 It is also the longest-lasting method for exploring the uses of CBD.

 This method involves applying the cannabinoid directly to the skin to feel CBD’s properties.
-Topical use of CBD is the best method for relief in localized areas of the body.
+Topical use of CBD is the best method for localized areas of the body.
 It’s a good idea to apply CBD-infused topicals liberally since the skin has a low cannabinoid absorption rate.
 Some can feel the effects in a few minutes, while it can take up to about 90 minutes for others.

 The basic rule is to start slowly and increase the dosage until the desired effect is reached, with each change in dosage after 3-4 days.
 The dosages needed also depend on the uses of CBD.
 A higher dosage, strength, or potency of CBD will increase the amount your body will eventually absorb.
 So start slow and work your way up until you feel the desired effects.